-Lisa and I went for a drive the other day.
+Lisa and I went for a drive one Sunday afternoon last summer.
 I wasn’t on call, and the morning was sunny, clear, and brimming with hope.
 We needed to get out of the house, so we loaded our son’s dog Dude into the truck and hit the road.

 We drove up Casper Mountain Road, through Beartrap Meadow and over the backside of the mountain.
 We came to a junction of two roads we’d driven before: we could go straight and up to Muddy Mountain, or turn right and wind through gorgeous countryside and back to Casper the long way around.

 The third option was a little two-track road to our left.
 We had no idea where it went, but we both felt adventurous and we had time, so we turned left.

 On the GPS, it looked like this road would eventually lead us back to civilization on the east side of Casper.
 Twelve miles of muddy, sometimes scary, low-4×4 terrain later, we still weren’t sure.
 But we came around a bend after going through a beautiful mountainous pass and were stopped in our tracks at the view.

 Red rocks and prairie crashed into each other, a boulder field erupting out of the meadow like God tossed them there randomly.
 I climbed up one boulder the size of a horse trailer and had a little bit of trouble getting back down.
 The mountains rose in front of us and the culmination of colors and scenery hit my eyes in an entirely unexpected way.